 Parenting plans are plans both parents craft together that address custodial time, pick up drop off, holidays, vacations, international travel, address updates, rights regarding education, extracurricular activities, and medical care.

 I help you draft a parenting plan that makes sense for your needs and the needs of the child or children of the case.
 Every parenting plan is unique, because every client is unique.
 Parents are emotional during the divorce process, and often cannot focus on the future.
-A parenting plan is the future, and this is where a trained, skilled, family law practitioner with 15 years’ experience can really make a difference.
+A parenting plan is the future, and this is where a trained, skilled, family law practitioner with 18 plus years’ experience can really make a difference.

 Sample highlights of a parenting plan are: